Are you ready for some football? Tecmo Bowl football?

 Tecmo Bowl has had an immeasurable impact on popular culture, even appearing prominently in the 1991 Vanilla Ice movie Cool As Ice.

-While Tommy attempts to get away from the bad guys, the phantom game continues on its own, choosing plays from the playbook and all.
-Someone on the crew must like Tecmo Bowl, too.
+While Tommy attempts to get away from the bad guys, the phantom game continues on its own, choosing plays from the playbook and everything.
+Someone in the crew must have liked Tecmo Bowl, too.

 The film had a budget of $6 million and grossed a little over $1 million, just enough to pay Vanilla Ice's $1 million salary (link).
 How totally uncool.

 This, however, is cool.
-When a Tecmo Bowl prototype cartridge surfaced online from a game store located in Dallas, TX, I jumped faster than Pacman Jones in a strip club.
+When a Tecmo Bowl prototype cartridge surfaced online from a game store located in Dallas, Texas, I jumped faster than Pacman Jones in a strip club.

-The EPROMs housed inside have what appear to be the game's name in Japanese ("") on both the white PRG and gridiron-green CHR (or "CHAR" as it's abbreviated) stickers.
+The EPROMs housed inside have what appear to be the game's name in Japanese ("") on white program ("PRG") and gridiron-green character (or "CHAR" as it's abbreviated) stickers.

 Dated 10/12, this presumably places the prototype four months before the official release in February of 1989.
 Curiously, both stickers have "P-2" written on them.

-The top portion of the cart label uses a star motif not seen on any of the Tecmo Bowl retail material (box, cart, manual, etc.).
-The background color looks almost like a precursor to the style that would later be adopted by Tecmo Super Bowl in 1991.
+The top portion of the label on the cartridge features a star motif with a background that looks almost like a precursor to the visual style that Tecmo Super Bowl would adopt in 1991.

 Look at the back of that cartridge, baring it all for the world to see.
-This free spirit is missing its patent Caution label, forcing me to take on full responsibility as its new caretaker to warn people of the dangers of immersing the cart in water.
-Child, I'm up to the challenge.
-Mother will always love you.
+This free spirit is missing its patent Caution label, forcing me to take on full responsibility as its new caretaker to warn others of the dangers of immersing the game in water.
+I'm up to the challenge.

-No 3.88 MM security screwbits, either, on this guy but rather tiny flathead screws that act to hold the sides of the cartridge snug and tight.
+There are no 3.88 MM security screwbits, either, on this guy but rather tiny flat head screws that serve to hold the cartridge together.

-Switching to in-game goodness, the prototype features a more primitive, less patriotic-looking title screen logo.
+Turning now to the in-game goodness, the prototype shows a more primitive, less patriotic-looking title screen logo.
 Everyone knows there's nothing more American than football.
-More people watch the Super Bowl than go out and vote in presidential elections.
-Tecmo, a Japanese company, was wise to exploit us.
+More people watch the Super Bowl than go out to vote in presidential elections.
+Tecmo, a Japanese company, was wise to exploit this.

-In addition to that, the intro copyrights display the year 1988 (when the prototype was made) instead of 1989 (when the game was released).
+In addition to that, the copyright shows the year 1988 instead of 1989.

-These pictures show the title screen logos in tile form; the above marks the only graphical variation between the two versions.
+The title screen logo marks the only graphical variation between the two versions.

-Just like the copyright dates, the prototype's roster shown during the credits is a year behind that of the retail game.
+Just like the copyright date on the title screen, the prototype's roster during the credits is a year behind the retail game.
 The players are all the same, however, and correspond to the first edition of the game with Dickerson as running back.

-Despite several lines of changes existing in the game code, I could not find any other noticeable differences while investigating the actual prototype.
-The game still plays the same, Bo still plows through everyone's defenses, and the large-haired cheerleaders still give me a tingly feeling in my jockstrap.
+Despite several lines of changes existing in the prototype code, I could not find any other noticeable differences while investigating the actual gameplay.
+The game still handles the same, Bo still plows through everyone's defenses, and the large-haired cheerleaders still make me proud to be an American.